Great Bristol Half Marathon: Bristol Half Marathon

 The first Bristol Half Marathon was held in 1989, with just 1,000 runners competing.
 The event grew with 12,000 competitors in 2005, 15,000 in 2006 and 16,000 in 2009, a figure around which the participation level has settled.

 In the 1992 race, two Kenyan teammates finished first with the same time.
 Gideon Mutisya and David Mungai shared the 1:04:08 course-record time, though Mutisya was declared winner.

 Notable editions of the race include 1997, when the event was titled 'The Cabot 500 Run Through History' to celebrate the 500th anniversary of John Cabot's first voyage to Newfoundland in 1497 and 2001, when the Bristol Half Marathon was also the 10th IAAF World Half Marathon Championships, and attracted competitors such as Haile Gebrselassie and Paula Radcliffe.

 In 2007 the race incorporated the UK Athletics team selection trial for the 2007 IAAF World Road Running Championships, as well as the Amateur Athletic Association championship half marathon.

 The first fatality in the race occurred in 2011, when a male runner collapsed and died.

-The names of various sponsors have prefixed the title of the race in the past, with names including the BUPA Bristol Half Marathon, the Reebok Bristol Half Marathon and the Run Bristol Half Marathon, being sponsored by Bristol City Council.
+The names of various sponsors have prefixed the title of the race in the past, with names including the Bupa Bristol Half Marathon, the Reebok Bristol Half Marathon and the Run Bristol Half Marathon, being sponsored by Bristol City Council.
 On 14 December 2015, it was announced from 2016 the event, alongside sister event the Bristol 10k, would be organised by Great Run and renamed the Great Bristol Half Marathon.

 In 2011 a business challenge was introduced, to stimulate participation by colleagues within Bristol companies.

+In 2024, a fatality occurred, when a 26-year old runner collapsed and died.